Polish language: Dialects

-Kashubian, spoken in Pomerania west of Gdańsk on the Baltic Sea, is thought of either as a fifth Polish dialect or a distinct language, depending on the criteria used.
-It contains a number of features not found elsewhere in Poland, e.g. nine distinct oral vowels (vs. the five of standard Polish) and (in the northern dialects) phonemic word stress, an archaic feature preserved from Common Slavic times and not found anywhere else among the West Slavic languages.
-However, it "lacks most of the linguistic and social determinants of language-hood".
+Silesian and Kashubian, spoken in Upper Silesia and Pomerania respectively, are thought of as either Polish dialects or distinct languages, depending on the criteria used.

+Kashubian contains a number of features not found elsewhere in Poland, e.g. nine distinct oral vowels (vs. the six of standard Polish) and (in the northern dialects) phonemic word stress, an archaic feature preserved from Common Slavic times and not found anywhere else among the West Slavic languages.
+However, it was described by some linguists as lacking most of the linguistic and social determinants of language-hood.

-Many linguistic sources categorize Silesian as a dialect of Polish.
-However, many Silesians consider themselves a separate ethnicity and have been advocating for the recognition of a Silesian language.
+Many linguistic sources categorize Silesian as a regional language separate from Polish, while some consider Silesian to be a dialect of Polish.
+Many Silesians consider themselves a separate ethnicity and have been advocating for the recognition of Silesian as a regional language in Poland.
+The law recognizing it as such was passed by the Sejm and Senate in April 2024, but was vetoed by President Andrzej Duda in late May 2024.

 According to the last official census in Poland in 2011, over half a million people declared Silesian as their native language.
 Many sociolinguists (e.g. Tomasz Kamusella, Agnieszka Pianka, Alfred F. Majewicz, Tomasz Wicherkiewicz) assume that extralinguistic criteria decide whether a lect is an independent language or a dialect: speakers of the speech variety or/and political decisions, and this is dynamic (i.e. it changes over time).
 Also, research organizations such as SIL International and resources for the academic field of linguistics such as Ethnologue, Linguist List and others, for example the Ministry of Administration and Digitization recognized the Silesian language.
 In July 2007, the Silesian language was recognized by ISO, and was attributed an ISO code of szl.

 Some additional characteristic but less widespread regional dialects include: